Dino-Tech/Home-Assistant-Main/README.md

   </h4>
 </div>
 <p><font size="3">
 This Repo is designed for Smart Home inspiration.
 The configuration, devices and layout should help inspire your journey into the IOT world.
 This is a working configuration of <strong>my Smart Home</strong>.
 All of the code is free to use and contribute to.
-This readme is based on the great documentation of <a href="https://github.com/CCOSTAN/Home-AssistantConfig/blob/master/README.md">CCOSTAN</a>
+This readme is inspired from the great documentation of <a href="https://github.com/CCOSTAN/Home-AssistantConfig/blob/master/README.md">CCOSTAN</a>

 ![Screenshot of Home Assistant Header](https://github.com/Dino-Tech/Home-Assistant-Main/blob/master/screenshots_tablet/HAbrewed.jpg)
 <hr>